CenterForDigitalHumanities/TPEN3/_posts/2024-07-02-start-a-project.md

 Your contributions in a TPEN3 Project are assertions - carefully defined, located, and attributed as Annotations.
 The digitized images and manuscripts are external resources enhanced by this work.
 TPEN3 puts this up front, resisting the creation of copies or disconnected commentaries.
-As such, the Project starts with a some thing to annotate.
+As such, the Project starts with \*something* to annotate.

-No matter how you begin, once a Project is created you can begin to annotate the resource and collaborate with others, using the basic TPEN interfaces or any customized experience.
+No matter how you begin, once a Project is created you can start to annotate the resource and collaborate with others using the basic TPEN interfaces or any customized experience.

 ## Annotate a Digital Image